roy-ganz/toql/guide/src/3-api/3-query.md

 ### Working with keys

-There are situations with entities that may have composite keys when it's easier to work with keys.
+When entities composite keys it's easier to work directly with those keys.
-(Keys are automatically derived from the `Toql` derive and are located where the struct is.)
+(Key structs are automatically derived from the `Toql` derive and are located where the struct is.)

 With a single key, this is possible
 ```